Addiction Counselling Calgary

 The signs and symptoms of substance dependence vary according to the individual, the substance they are addicted to, their family history (genetics), and personal circumstances.
 Some warning signs that you or a loved one may be addicted to a substance or activity include:

-• Continuing the activity despite knowing it is hurting you or your loved ones – even if the addiction is causing major problems with work, school or family, the individual continues to use the substance or engage in the activity
+• Continuing the activity despite knowing it is hurting you or your loved ones – even if the addiction is causing major problems with work, school or family, the individual continues to use the substance or engage in the activity.

-• Obsession around the addiction – an individual may spend an excessive amount of time and energy engaging in their addiction, so much that their life begins to revolve around it
+• Obsession around the addiction – an individual may spend an excessive amount of time and energy engaging in their addiction, so much that their life begins to revolve around it.

-• Seclusion – in order to hide their addiction, individuals may begin to remove themselves from social situations and will engage in their addictive activity alone
+• Seclusion – In order to hide their addiction, individuals may begin to remove themselves from social situations and will engage in their addictive activity alone.

-• Tolerance – many times individuals who are addicted to a substance will build up a tolerance, and need more and more of the substance to obtain the same level of pleasure they have felt in the past
+• Tolerance – many times, individuals who are addicted to a substance will build up a tolerance and need more and more of the substance to obtain the same level of pleasure they have felt in the past.

-• Consuming substances to avoid withdrawal – withdrawal symptoms can include nausea, insomnia, sweating and shaking
+• Consuming substances to avoid withdrawal – withdrawal symptoms can include nausea, insomnia, sweating and shaking.

-What is treatment of addiction?
+What is the treatment for addiction?

 There is no “one-size-fits-all” approach to addiction treatment.
-Each case of addiction must be reviewed individually and treatment plans are often created to help individuals in the manner that they will find most helpful.
-Treatment options for addiction include self-help methods, medication, treatment programs, spiritually focused solutions within faith communities and 12 Step groups, and counselling.
+Each case of addiction must be reviewed individually, and treatment plans are often created to help individuals in the manner that they will find most helpful.
+Treatment options for addiction include self-help methods, medication, treatment programs, spiritually focused solutions within faith communities and 12-step groups, and counselling.